orbitalflower/orbitalflower.github.io/_posts/2024-07-05-cookies-are-small-text-files.md

 Last year I debunked the
 [Twitter mute-list superstition](../comp/twitter-filter-that-never-was.html),
 where people shared lists of keywords that you could supposedly mute to block ads and likes from their timeline.
-Now I'm debunking an evne more popular claim:
+Now I'm debunking an even more popular claim:
 "Cookies are small text files".

 To begin with, even if cookies were small text files, it would still be a